faceless2/json/README.md

 * Json is read from Readers and written to Appendable.
   You can read from an InputStream too, in which case it will look for a BOM at the start of the stream.
-  CBOR is read from an InputStream and written to an OutputStream.
+  CBOR/Msgpack are read from an InputStream and written to an OutputStream.
-  Errors encountered during reading are reported with context, line and column numbers (for JSON) or byte offset (for CBOR)
+  Errors encountered during reading are reported with context, line and column numbers (for JSON) or byte offset (for CBOR/Msgpack)

 * CBOR serialization offers three complexities that are not supported in this API: duplicate keys in maps, "special" types that are not defined, and non-string keys in Maps.
-Duplicate keys encountered during reading throw an IOException, non-string keys will be converted to strings, and speciail types (which should really only be encountered while testing) are converted to a tagged null object.
+Duplicate keys encountered during reading throw an IOException, non-string keys will be converted to strings (by default) or throw an IOException if set in the options, and special types (which should really only be encountered while testing) are converted to a tagged null object.
 Tags are limited to 63 bits, and tags applied to Map keys are ignored.